-As a non-native species to Alaska, Pacific oyster growth begins in a shellfish hatchery, since natural reproduction does not occur in Alaskan waters.
+As a non-native species to Alaska, Pacific Oysters must start their growth in shellfish hatcheries in Alaska, or introduced as seeds, since natural reproduction does not occur in Alaskan cold waters.
 Most seeds are still imported from outside Alaska.
-However, outstanding ongoing efforts and fruitful collaborations between the industry and the scientific communities are paving the way for a commercial-scale supply of high-quality seed produced in Alaskan-based hatcheries.
+However, ongoing collaborations between the industry and the scientific communities are paving the way for a commercial-scale supply of high-quality seed produced in Alaskan-based hatcheries.

-When producing, harvesting, or buying spat to be introduced to the farm, seed quality is of profound importance, as it will significantly influence the quality of the final product.
-Three shellfish hatcheries are permitted to operate in the state: OceansAlaska, Katchemak Shellfish Mariculture Association (KSMA), and Alutiiq Pride Shellfish Hatchery (APSH). (one additional permit for NOAA Ted Stevens Marine Research Institute Hatchery in Juneau).
+When producing, harvesting, or buying spat (oyster larvae) to be introduced to the farm, seed quality is crucial, as it will significantly influence the quality of the final product.
+Three shellfish hatcheries are permitted to operate in the state: OceansAlaska, Katchemak Shellfish Mariculture Association (KSMA), and Alutiiq Pride Shellfish Hatchery (APSH).
+There is also one additional permit for NOAA Ted Stevens Marine Research Institute Hatchery in Juneau.

 Science, R&D, training, and business in one place

 This project includes educators, scientists, fishermen, and business leaders and aims to promote shellfish culture as an economic driver for Southeast Alaska.
-It is a non-profit venture dedicated to expanding mariculture and enhancing wild stock for oysters, geoducks, sea cucumbers, and kelp in Alaska by providing commercial quantities of seed.
-OceansAlaska aims to achieve self-sustainability by selling seeds to small US and Canadian growers.
+It is a non-profit venture dedicated to expanding mariculture and enhancing wild stock of oysters, geoducks, sea cucumbers, and kelp in Alaska by providing commercial quantities of seed.
+OceansAlaska aims to become self-sustaining by selling seeds to small US and Canadian growers.

 Innovations & approach